-- Enter your username and temporary password (or permanent password). - Click the 'Sign In' button. - NOTE: If you cannot remember your username, click/tap the 'Forgot Username' links. - If you chose the 'Forgot Username' link, you will get this screen below.
+- Enter your username and temporary password (or permanent password). - Click the 'Sign In' button. - NOTE: If you cannot remember your username, click/tap the 'Forgot Username' button. - If you chose the 'Forgot Username' link, you will get this screen below.
+Enter your personal email address on the account (it is probably your school email).
 Click/tap the 'I'm not a robot' check mark.
-(NOTE: You may be asked to identify specific items.
-Once you have done so, click/tap the 'Verify' button.
-From there, click/tap the 'Continue' button.)
+From there, click/tap the 'Next' button.